LevelAsian/jQrg-Mate/README.md

 ## Procedure
 1. Fill the Yerba Mate into the tea filter
-2. Add hot water: 70–80 °C (158–176 °F), hot but not boiling.
+2. Add hot water: 70–80 °C (158–176 °F). :warning: hot but not boiling.
-3. Let it sit for at least 7min.
+3. Let the mate tea sit for at least 7min.
-4. Remove the tea filter,
+4. Remove the tea filter from the mate tea.
-5. Add:
+5. Add these ingredients to the mate tea:
   - Sugar
   - Citric acid
-6. Stir until dissolved.
+6. Stir the mate tea.
-7. Cool down the mate tea: Put it in the fridge for some minutes (optionally add ice cubes)
+7. Put the mate tea in snow or in a refridgerator until it's cold.
-8. Combine 500 ml carbonated water and the 500 ml cold Mate Tea in a 1:1 ratio.
+8. Combine in a 1:1 ratio.
+  - Carbonated water (500 ml)
+  - Mate Tea (500 ml)

 ## References
 http://www.instructables.com/id/Club-Mate-Copycat/